 (b) the restriction of access to such information.

-[Section 97B inserted by No. 65 of 2006 s.
+[Section 97B inserted: No. 65 of 2006 s.
 40.]

 97C.
 Disclosing information to agencies outside WA

 (1) The Minister may, from time to time, approve circumstances in which, or purposes for which, information relating to an offender may be disclosed by the CEO to a person or class of persons in another Commonwealth, State, Territory or overseas government department or agency.